Drive sales on autopilot with ecommerce-focused featuresSee Features

-Automation is a crucial aspect of email marketing in the new age of ecommerce, and it’s one that helps ecommerce merchants respond quickly to a customer’s behavior and needs.
+Email automation is a crucial aspect of ecommerce marketing, and it’s one that helps ecommerce merchants respond quickly to a customer’s behavior and needs.

 Why automation matters: your customer’s journey

-When it comes to email marketing automation, the customer’s journey has four parts:
+When it comes to email automation, it’s important to remember the five parts of your customer’s journey:

 5 ways to use marketing automation for better value and sales